Shivam111199/JOBS/README.md

 High CPU % and what are the commands for it ?
 What is branching in git ?

+Wipro (3rd)
+Explain CI/Cd pipelines on your daily stuff ?
+What is canary deployment ?

+LTM (Devops)
 Explain your CI/CD pipeline ?
 Pipleine in jenkins and AWS ?
 Write your CI/CD piepline ?